Broken Bones in Dogs.

 Treatment, depends on the nature of the broken bone and where it is located.
 Multiple fractures, breaks involving joints and compound fractures, (where the break exposes an area of bone), may involve more serious complications from infection and blood loss.

-After surgery for broken bones, the healing process can take around 4-8 weeks, (depending on the injury and the condition of the dog).
-This means the dog must not walk, run, jump or play.
+After surgery, the healing process can take around 4-8 weeks, (depending on the injury and the condition of the dog).
+This means the dog must not walk, run, jump, or play and must have plenty of rest.

 Physiotherapy can improve the condition of the limbs.
 This is particularly important for dogs requiring extended cage rest.